 Check the funeral home listings.
 Many times people did not have money to buy a tombstone, but their remains were handled by an undertaker.

-Check the YOUR COUNTY's library and/or city library in Evansville to see if they have any biographical information on the family you are searching for.
+Check the YOUR COUNTY's library and/or city library in your city to see if they have any biographical information on the family you are searching for.

 Check the birth, death and marriage records.
 Those may list parents names, etc. Get copies of these records by ordering them from the appropriate source.

 Check the court records index.
 If you find something of interest, try to order the record from the County Clerk.
 They charge $X a page to Xerox it.
 Also know that they are short-staffed and may not be able to fill your request.
 You may have to make a trip to YOUR COUNTY or hire a researcher to get the information for you.

 Check The old newspapers.
 You may need to write one of the libraries to see if your family member's name is listed in the index.
 I have some of those newspapers online, but not enough of them!

 If the ancestor was in the Civil War, order the records!
 They have a great deal of information in them!